-Colorado law states that it is the obligation of every parent/guardian to ensure that every child under their care and supervision receives adequate education and training.
-The parent/guardian of each child who turns six years of age on or before August 1 of each year and is under the age of 17 shall ensure that child attends school.
-Chronic absenteeism and truancy will require parents/guardians to meet with school administration and participate in developing a plan for regular attendance.
+Colorado law states that it is the obligation of every parent/guardian to ensure that every child under his or her care and supervision receives adequate education and training.
+The parent/guardian of each child who turns six years of age on or before August 1 and is under the age of 17 shall ensure that each qualified child attends school.
+Chronic absenteeism and truancy will require parents/guardians to meet with school administration and participate in developing a plan to ensure regular attendance.

 An excused absence requires school approval.
-In some cases, documentation, such as a note from a parent/guardian or healthcare provider, may be required for the school to excuse an absence.
+In some cases, documentation such as a note from a parent, guardian or healthcare provider may be required for the school to excuse an absence.